-- To support urban regeneration and priorities for investment in Sefton - To help meet the housing needs of Sefton's changing population for market and affordable housing; homes for families, the elderly, people with other special housing needs and others - To promote economic growth, tourism and jobs creation and support new and existing businesses - To meet the diverse needs for homes, jobs, services and facilities, as close to where they arise as possible - To help Sefton's town and local centres to diversify and thrive - To make the most of the value of the Port to the local economy and jobs, while making sure that the impact on the environment and local communities is mitigated - To make sure that new developments include the essential infrastructure, services and facilities that they require - To improve access to services, facilities and jobs - To protect and enhance Sefton's natural and heritage assets and their settings, including requiring relevant assessments, and making sure there are no adverse effects on the integrity of internationally important nature sites or supporting habitats - To achieve high quality design and a healthy environment - .
-To respond to the challenge of climate change, encouraging best use of resources and assets - To work with partners and make the most of Sefton's place within the Liverpool City Region - To ensure that all new development addresses flood risk mitigation and explores all methods for mitigating surface water run-off.
-Wherever possible, developers should include an element of betterment within their proposals to reduce further the risk of flooding in the area
+- To support urban regeneration and priorities for investment in Sefton. - To help meet the housing needs of Sefton's changing population for market and affordable housing; homes for families, the elderly, people with other special housing needs and others. - To promote economic growth, tourism and jobs creation and support new and existing businesses. - To meet the diverse needs for homes, jobs, services and facilities, as close to where they arise as possible. - To help Sefton's town and local centres to diversify and thrive - To make the most of the value of the Port to the local economy and jobs, while making sure that the impact on the environment and local communities is mitigated. - To make sure that new developments include the essential infrastructure, services and facilities that they require. - To improve access to services, facilities and jobs. - To protect and enhance Sefton's natural and heritage assets, including requiring relevant assessments, and making sure there are no adverse effects on the integrity of internationally important nature sites or supporting habitats. - To achieve high quality design and a healthy environment - To respond to the challenge of climate change, encouraging best use of resources and assets. - To work with partners and make the most of Sefton's place within the Liverpool City Region.